 - Our interest-free payment plans are a smart way to pay college costs.
 Payment plans allow you to spread the cost of your education into affordable monthly or bi-weekly payments.
 Sign up for payment plans on the Paying for College tab in MyPCC.

 - Financial aid loans and grants are available to help with college costs.
 Check your status in the Financial Aid Dashboard in MyPCC.
 Review and accept your award by the payment due date, or choose another way to pay.

 - Oregon Promise

-- Oregon Promise provides grants for recent high school graduates and GED earners.
-Learn about eligibility requirements on the Oregon Promise portal.
+- Oregon Promise provides grants for recent high school graduates and high school equivalency earners.
+See eligibility on the Oregon Promise portal.

 - Chapter 33 Veterans Benefits